msalmonse/csv2/docs/usage.md

   -rows                  Group data by rows
-  -scattered <bitmap¹>   Plots to show as scatter plots -semi                  Use semicolons to seperate columns -shapenames            Print a list of shape names -shapes <shape>...
-List of shapes to use
+  -scattered <bitmap¹>   Plots to show as scatter plots -semi                  Use semicolons to seperate columns -shapes <shape>...
+List of shapes to use -showpoints <bitmap¹>
-  -show <shape>          Generate a plot with the shape @ 6X strokewidth -showpoints <bitmap¹>
                          Data plots with points
   -size <n>              Base font size